axibase/atsd/api/data/series/group.md

 ![complexity](./images/complexity.png)
 possible assignment of N series to K subgroups.
 This became computationally unfeasible for small values of N and K.
-ATSD uses simple euristic algorithm to solve the problem.
+ATSD uses simple heuristic algorithm to solve the problem.
 The algorithm works as follows.

 1. Sort entities by name.

 2. Consider each entity in order, and build subgroup for the entity.

-3. If all entities were considered, and still there are unplaced series, then put them into special subgroup.
+3. If all entities are considered, and still there are unplaced series, then put them into special subgroup.

 How subgroup is formed for given entity depends on value of the `method` setting.